EleutherAI/gpt-neox/README.md

 }
 ```

-Citation instructions for other pretrained models can be found [in the appropriate repository](#pretrained-models).

 ## Licensing

 This repository hosts code that is part of EleutherAI's GPT-NeoX project.
 Copyright (c) 2021, EleutherAI.
 Licensed under the Apache License: